 The font will only be available within the project you uploaded it to.
-We are working on introducing Team Fonts, which will allow you to upload fonts which will be available in any team project.
+We are working on introducing Team Fonts, which will allow you to upload fonts that will be available in any team project.

 Removing a custom font

 It is easy to remove a custom font that you no longer want to be available.
-Just right click the font and select
+Just right-click the font and select

 Deleted fonts won’t display in the project’s Prototype view anymore.